dagatsoin/ravioli/packages/ravioli/README.md

 }
 ```

 Refresh the app.
 Hit the Kobold.
-Now, when the component reach the "isDead" control state, a new view is displayed!
+Now, when the component reaches the "isDead" control state, a new view is displayed!
 Congratulations, you beat the Candle Master!

 Our first ticket is complete!!
 Next!